 The Whitney

-My daughter, the soon to be Mrs.Yazy and I enjoyed the eighth-floor rooftop Studio Cafe small-bites restaurant as did everyone else for the scenic skyline views.
-Our aerial visual enjoyment included the massive Google building, the tip of the Empire State Building on one side and the Freedom Tower on another side.
+My daughter, the soon-to-be Mrs.Yazy, and I enjoyed the eighth-floor rooftop Studio Cafe small-bites restaurant, as did everyone else, for the scenic skyline views.
+Our aerial visual enjoyment included the massive Google building, the tip of the Empire State Building on one side, and the Freedom Tower on another.

 The title, " America Is Hard to See," comes from a poem by Robert Frost and a political documentary by Emile de Antonio.